 You can change the state (PUBLIC, DRAFT, TRASH or DELETED) of a document by making a POST request.
 Check out the CRUD Service documentation for details.

-You can visit the API Portal to see the documentation of your CRUDs APIs.
+You can visit the Documentation Portal to see the documentation of your CRUDs APIs.

 You can change the visibility of any endpoint (and its routes) in the endpoint Management section by disabling the